GaloisInc/ivorylang-org/extras/ivory-rust/ivory-rust.md

  lines of code.
 The backend is LLVM.[^llvm]

 **Ivory**: Ivory's compiler is written in Haskell.
 The current Ivory compiler, verification tools, and standard libraries are just over 20k lines of code.
-The current backend is C (as well as some languages for formal analysis, such as the ACL2 theorem-prover[^acl2] and CVC4,[^cvc4], and SMT solver.
+The current backend is.

 ## Adoption